J. G. BALLARD - SHORT STORIES

 MYTHS OF THE NEAR FUTURE: in Myths of the Near Future, Cape, 1982

-First published in the short story collection of the same name, Myths of the Near Future had a subsequent magazine publication in The Magazine of Fantasy & Science Fiction later in the same year (October 1982).
+First published in the short story collection of the same name, Myths of the Near Future had a subsequent magazine publication in The Magazine of Fantasy & Science Fiction (October 1982).

 An appearance in another of London's weekly listings magazines.
-It was reprinted in the paperback anthology Semiotext(e) SF, edited by Rudy Rucker (1989).
+This story was reprinted in the paperback anthology Semiotext(e) SF, edited by Rudy Rucker (1989).

-This vignette was reprinted in Interzone #106 (1996), but was not included in The Complete Short Stories.
+This vignette was reprinted in Interzone #106 (1996), but was not included in The Complete Short Stories until the 2009 edition from W. W. Norton, where it was re-titled The Secret Autobiography of J.G.B.

 THE OBJECT OF THE ATTACK: Interzone, #9, Autumn 1984